-Presents pharmacological concepts and principles for preparation and administration of medications, along with related client assessment and teaching.
+Prepares the student for calculation of drug dosages in order to accurately prepare and administer medication to a diverse client population.
+Presents pharmacological concepts and principles for preparation and administration of medications along with related client assessment and teaching.
 The role and responsibility of the practical nurse in drug therapy is emphasized.
-Students are prepared to participate safely and effectively in medication therapy.
+The course prepares the student to safely and effectively participate in medication therapy.